The earnings used to calculate a member’s pension contributions are known as their ‘pensionable earnings’. They may include:

 What if the employee’s monthly earnings are below the upper earnings threshold?

-If for example, an employee earned £3,000 a month instead, only the lower earnings threshold of £512 would be deducted from their monthly earnings.
+If for example, an employee earned £3,000 a month instead, only the lower earnings threshold of £520 would be ignored from their monthly earnings.
 This is because their earnings are below the upper earnings threshold.
-For this example, the earnings on which pension contributions should be based is £2,488.
+For this example, the earnings on which pension contributions should be based is £2,480.

 What are the pensionable earnings when the pensionable earnings basis is used?